usenocturne/nocturne/README.md

 ### Flashing the Spotify Car Thing

-To flash your Car Thing with the Nocturne image, download and unzip the latest image from [Releases](https://github.com/brandonsaldan/nocturne-image/releases).
+To flash your Car Thing with Nocturne, download and unzip the latest image from [Releases](https://github.com/usenocturne/nocturne-image/releases/latest).
 Next, connect the Car Thing to your computer in USB Mode (hold preset buttons 1 and 4 while connecting), and follow either of the flashing methods.

 <details>
 <summary>Using Terbium (Recommended)</summary>